How does Greenpeace fundraise?

 We are focused on ensuring the best use of our supporters’ donations and working with agencies is one of the most cost-effective ways of contacting people.

-We work closely with our agency partners to ensure anyone fundraising for Greenpeace (whether they work directly for us or through an agency) has the support and training they need to talk fully about our work.
+We work closely with our agency partners, providing them with regular updates on our campaigns to ensure anyone fundraising for Greenpeace (whether they work directly for us or through an agency) has the support and training they need to talk about our work.

 Purity Fundraising is a bespoke strategy and telemarketing agency set up in 2017, working solely within the charity sector and set up with the aim to provide the best quality fundraising in the UK.
 Purity is proud to be a partner of Greenpeace and feels there is a joint belief in the causes Greenpeace fights towards.